-Along with your own favorite recipies—try the Constant Comment spice cake recipe below.
+Along with your own favorite recipes—try the Constant Comment spice cake recipe below.

-3. Remove from heat and let cool, 15-20 minutes).
-Remove tea bags, squeezing out liquid.
+3. Remove from the heat and let cool, 15-20 minutes.
+Remove the tea bags, squeezing out the liquid.
 Set aside.

-4. In large mixing bowl, cream the butter and sugar until smooth.
+4. In a large mixing bowl, cream the butter and sugar until smooth.

 5. Add the eggs and whisk to blend.
 Add the cooled milk; continue to whisk until thoroughly combined.